SunJieMing/js-minicamp-homework-3/README.md

 	* dot notation vs bracket notation

 2. Fork and clone this repo.
-When you need to commit use the following commands.
+When you need to commit, use the following commands.

 	* git status
 	* git add --all